 Toddlers are natural bundles of energy, which can make convincing them to settle down for certain activities – even activities that can be as much fun as story time – tricky.
 The reality is that most toddlers Baby’s age aren’t simply unwilling, they’re actually unable to sit quietly and focus for extended periods of time on demand.
-You may not be able to settle your little mover with verbal requests just yet, but here are some ways to help her start to learn to stay put when you ask her to.
+You may not be able to settle your little mover with verbal requests just yet, but here are some ways to help them start to learn to stay put when you ask them to.

 - Keep expectations consistent: Children thrive on routines, so expecting the same level of patience and restraint on a regular basis can start to wear away the resistance to it.
 Bending the rules some of the time can confusion, whereas consistently following through with your expectations on a regular basis can provide a sense of security, even if your toddler resists.

-- Burn off that energy: For some kids, a little extra restlessness is just a sign that they need a bit more physical activity, so if running and climbing seem to be all Baby wants to do, make sure to set aside some time in your day to let her do just that.
-Offering that outlet means that she’ll have burned off some of that energy by the time it’s time to settle down a little.
+- Burn off that energy: For some kids, a little extra restlessness is just a sign that they need a bit more physical activity, so if running and climbing seem to be all Baby wants to do, make sure to set aside some time in your day to let them do just that.
+Offering that outlet means that they'll have burned off some of that energy by the time it’s time to settle down a little.

 - Forgive fidgeting: A bit of movement is to be expected at this age, and some children actually learn better when they’re in motion.
 If you’re in a situation where Baby needs to sit still, try soothing them by swaying or bouncing them on your lap.
 Now that they're a bit more mobile, you can also give them a break from more formal situations now and then to take them outside to run around for a few minutes before bringing them in again.